DewellGuerand/LINMA2471---Project/report/main.typ

 Portfolio optimization is the core of modern quantitative finance.
 It helps investor solve the trade-off problem between maximizing expected returns from investments while managing risks.
 Originally, this problem was described as a smooth mean-variance problem introduced by Markowitz @markowitz1952.
 This problem minimizes the portfolio variance while targeting a certain expected return.
 This first problem, however, does not take _transaction cost_ into account, therefore leading to a second version of this problem integrating this in the objective.
 This new problem is more realistic, though it is now non-smooth.
 Because of this key difference between the two models, the suitable optimization methods will differ from one another.

-The aim of this report is thus to compare different methods for both models by analyzing the cost of the methods, their convergence--both empirically and using theoretical results--and their performance on historical data from the `S&P500`.
+The aim of this report is thus to compare different methods for both models by analyzing the computational cost of the methods and their convergence--both empirically and using theoretical results--

 = Data